samoylovsv/fast-start-angular-tasks/README.md

 ## 2. Create, build, and serve a new, basic Angular project:

 ```
-ng new hot-cakes
+ng new fast-start-angular-tasks

-cd hot-cakes
+cd fast-start-angular-tasks

 ng serve